aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 14: Modify the initramfs in the image to be able to network boot

-To have the compute nodes boot over the network, we need to configure their initial ramdisk and filesystem for it.
+To have the compute nodes boot over the network, we need to configure their initial ramdisk and filesystem.
 Modify the image initramfs configuration file:
 ```
 #### /image/pi4/etc/initramfs-tools/initramfs.conf
 MODULES=netboot